Malcolm Sleeper Parker ’27 died on September 25, 2005, in Cincinnati, Ohio.

 Born on May 22, 1904, in the Maine town of Sherman Mills, he prepared for college at Sherman High School and became a member of Delta Upsilon Fraternity at Bowdoin.

-Following his graduation in 1927 cum laude and as a member of Phi Beta Kappa, he taught French and Latin at Worcester Academy in Massachusetts for a year, followed by five years at the Stearns School in Mount Vernon, NH, and a year at Merrill High School in the Maine town of Smyrna Mills.
-From 1934 until 1941, he was a teacher and then principal of Guilford Central School in New York, followed by two years as an IBM analyst with Bendix Aviation in Sidney, NY.
-He was a member of the faculty at the Bainbridge (NY) Central School for a year and then taught and was a guidance counselor at the Afton (NY) Central School from 1944 to 1969.
+Following his graduation in 1927 cum laude and as a member of Phi Beta Kappa, he taught French and Latin at Worcester Academy in Massachusetts for a year, followed by five years at the Stearns School in Mount Vernon, New Hampshire, and a year at Merrill High School in the Maine town of Smyrna Mills.
+From 1934 until 1941, he was a teacher and then principal of Guilford Central School in New York, followed by two years as an IBM analyst with Bendix Aviation in Sidney, New York.
+He was a member of the faculty at the Bainbridge (New York) Central School for a year and then taught and was a guidance counselor at the Afton (New York) Central School from 1944 to 1969.

 He did graduate work during four summers at Middlebury College, receiving his master of arts degree in 1931, and also did graduate work at the University of Buffalo in 1939 and at Cornell University in 1959.